Encounters & NPCs

 When creating an encounter, firstly write down the objective in its simplest form.
 Things like "bring the two sides to peace", "sneak in and retrieve the item", "kill the monster" or "stop the illegal activity" all work well.
 There's a clear, simple aim to be achieved, and obvious conditions for success, partial success and failure.

 Due to the party always rolling, and the Skills system, it’s quite possible something that would be very difficult for one group will be simple for another, because a party member will have spent time gaining skills in something that makes the challenge a breeze.
 For example, if the task is "track down the Grazelle*", often a party will be making Knowledge and Diplomacy checks, having to talk to people who may have seen it as it travelled and so on.
-However, if one of the party spent time with the Grazelle as a child, and has long ties to them as an adult, then they could have Skill in Grazelle culture and habits.
+However, if one of the party spent time with the Grazelle as a child, and has long ties to them as an adult, then they could have a Profession of anthropology, related to Grazelle culture and habits.
 This would make the task far easier for that party.

 Rewarding the Players

 A challenging objective should always result in the story moving forward, but also in delivering growth to the characters in the story.
-These can come in the forms of skill & experience, or loot items, such as weapons, armour, money, trinkets or possessions.
+These can come in the forms of notes about things they know about or have a particular affinity for, or loot items, such as weapons, armour, money, trinkets or possessions.

 They might also gain status or favours, depending on if they’re performing a task for others, who are in a position to reward them with such.